h8r-dev/heighliner-website/docs/01-overview/concepts.md

 ---

 For users of Heighliner, there are certain concepts which are central to its design and functionality.
-Below is a list of the core concepts and their definitions.
+We will explain these core concepts in the following:

 ## Stack

-A Stack is a collection of orchestrated plans to one-click setup the development environment.
+A Stack is a collection of orchestrated plans to one-command setup the development environment.
-You can choose a specific language and framework (Go-Gin, Spring, React, etc) to write your app code.
+You can choose a specific language and framework (Go-Gin, Spring, React, etc), then Heighliner Stack will orchestrate the infrastructure setup.
-Then Heighliner Stack do the rest -- it will orchestrate the infrastructure setup which optimize for your apps with cloud native best practices.
+These are automatically optimized for your apps with cloud native best practices.

 A stack comes with inputs/outputs interfaces to interact with users.
 For example, you can specify your own Github token, kubeconfig, cloud credentials.